awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The DB cluster returns a response for the call\.

 **Note**
 The response size limit is 1 MB\.
 If the call returns more than 1 MB of response data, the call is terminated\.
+The maximum number of requests per second is 1,000\.

 For example, the following CLI command runs a single SQL statement and omits the metadata in the results \(the default\)\.